 But while the cold weather may thwart our efforts to be healthier, that doesn’t mean you can’t improve the health of your IT organization before spring.
 Here are 6 bad habits that can compromise your IT security.

-#1 Not admitting you need help.
 Too many IT leaders refuse to admit that they don’t know what they don’t know.
 This can be a relatively harmless habit, but not when it comes to IT security.
 Let’s say you’re migrating a workload to the cloud.
 If you don’t have an expert guiding your migration, you could be leaving workloads vulnerable.

 Regulations such as PCI 8.1.3 require you to immediately revoke system log-in credentials when an employee leaves the business for any reason.
 Yet, the internet is filled with anecdotes from people who say they could access their former employer’s (or client’s) systems months after they’ve left.

 It’s more than a cliché.
 IT Security roles often attract people who struggle with human interaction.
 They can come across as anything from rude to arrogant, and without necessarily meaning to, they can make your non-experts feel stupid.
 IT security requires open communication and collaboration across many departments.
 You need to make it clear you won’t put up with poor behavior whether it’s coming from an internal employee or an outside vendor.